trincadev/koboldcpp/README.md

 ## Docker version

-Build the docker image this way:
+Build the docker image this way (right now this version uses the old custom frontend with jquery):

 ```bash
 # clean any old active containers